ibm-cloud-docs/ContinuousDelivery/toolchains_migrate.md

 # Migrating toolchains to a resource group
 {: #migrate_toolchains}

+Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
+You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
+As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
+You can create new toolchains in resource groups.
+As of 14 February 2022, all toolchains within Cloud Foundry orgs that do not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+As of 14 June 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+Before these dates, you can follow the guidance in this topic to migrate existing toolchains from Cloud Foundry orgs to resource groups.
+{: deprecated}

 You can use the {{site.data.keyword.contdelivery_full}} service toolchain migration wizard to migrate your toolchains from Cloud Foundry organizations (orgs) to resource groups.
 {: shortdesc}